tudelft/UnifiedOptitrackClients/README.md

 Where `-t` defines the name of the docker image and `-f` defines the file path to the `dockerfile`.
 Afterward you can run the docker image with:

-    docker run logclient -f cmdline args of your choice
+    docker run --net host -it logclient -f cmdline args of your choice

 How to write your own client?